Fundamentals of Chest Radiographic Image Interpretation

 By engaging successfully with this module you can:

-General areas covered
+General areas covered:

-• systematic approach to the chest
+• A systematic approach to evaluate projectional images of the chest

-• acute respiratory conditions
+• Acute respiratory conditions

-• common chronic lung disease and malignancy
+• Some common chronic lung diseases and malignancies.

-• position of lines, tubes, and drains
+• Correct position of lines, tubes, and drains.

-Skills gained for the workplace, technical skills or academic skills
+Skills gained for the workplace

-To study this distance learning module you will require access to a computer with:
+To study this 100% distance learning module you will require access to a computer with:

-• a reliable internet connection
+• A reliable internet connection

 • Microsoft or Apple Mac Supported Office Software

-• the current version of Google Chrome or Mozilla Firefox
+• The current version of Google Chrome or Mozilla Firefox

-Fees and Funding for 2023/24
+Fees and Funding for 2024/25

 Indicative price for stand-alone module

-Home student: £830
+Home student: £860

-EU / International students: £830 - this is part-time study and therefore cannot provide sponsorship for Tier 4.
+EU / International students: £860 - this is part-time study and therefore cannot provide sponsorship for Tier 4.

 How to apply